rubyfu/RubyFu/module_0x4__web_kungfu/extending_burpsuite.md

 1. Download a stable version of JRuby from [JRuby Downloads](http://jruby.org/download)
 2. Select the Binary tar for Linux (JRuby x.x.x Binary .tar.gz) or Executable for Windows.
 3. Unzip the tar/zip file.
-4. Find JRuby in `lib/jruby.jar` for Linux and `bin/jruby.exe` for Windows
+4. Find JRuby in `lib/jruby.jar` for Linux and `bin/jruby.exe` for Windows.
+5.

 - http://human.versus.computer/buby/